pellcorp/creality-wiki/docs/cartographer_flashing.md

     THIS IS A RISKY OPERATION YOU CAN BRICK YOUR CARTO

-    Do not follow these instructions unless you have a USB V3 Carto!!!!!!
+    Do not follow these instructions unless you have a **USB V3 Cartographer** !!!!!!

 !!! warning